 - It was agreed that respirator (FFP3 class) use for all HCWs both in hospital and the community (including social work, ambulance staff etc) is not fully supported by the current evidence base for either transmission or respirator effectiveness.
-Furthermore, the logistics of fit testing and training would be extremely challenging. - It was agreed that intensive care units (ICU) should be classed as an aerosol generating procedure (AGP) 'hot spot' and therefore respirators should be recommended for all staff at all times in these areas when a patient with pandemic influenza is present (unless housed in a negative pressure side room; in this case, respirators when in the room only are needed). - AGPs are rarely performed in ward areas (non-invasive ventilation and cardiopulmonary resuscitation being the most likely).
-It was therefore felt that fluid repellent surgical masks (FRSM) could be used for the majority of clinical care on normal wards during a pandemic, escalating to respirators for AGPs. - Visitors It was agreed that a small overage was needed to take into account visitors wearing FRSM (non ICU) and respirators (but not fit tested, in ICU).
+Furthermore, the logistics of fit testing and training would be extremely challenging. - It was agreed that intensive care units (ICU) and High Dependency Units (HDU) should be classed as aerosol generating procedure (AGP) 'hot spots' and therefore respirators should be recommended for all staff at all times when a patient with pandemic influenza is present (unless housed in a negative pressure side room; in this case, respirators when in the room only are needed). - AGPs are rarely performed in ward areas (non-invasive ventilation and cardiopulmonary resuscitation being the most likely).
+It was therefore felt that fluid repellent surgical masks (FRSM) could be used for the majority of clinical care on normal wards during a pandemic, escalating to respirators for AGPs. - Visitors It was agreed that a small overage was needed to take into account visitors wearing FRSM (non ICU/HDU) and respirators (not fit tested, in ICU/HDU).